YuukanOO/uniformcss.com/docs/fundamentals/build-scripts.md

 ### uniform

-The following command will compile Sass and run deep optimizations to your CSS.
+The following command will compile your Sass with `--style compressed` enabled.
 This is the command you should run when outputting for **production**.

 ```bash
 npm run uniform